 On May 30, 2020, Sectigo, a major provider of SSL certificates on the Internet, retired its old root security certificate for older operating systems and software.
 This did not impact any users on operating systems released in the past 4 years, but those on Mac computers running macOS 10.11.6 (El Capitan) and older will receive certificate errors.
-Since El Capitan's support life ended in 2018, users with this issue should prioritize upgrading immediately, as they have not been receiving security updates for MacOS for two years.
+Since El Capitan's support life ended in 2018, users with this issue should prioritize upgrading immediately, as they have not been receiving security updates for MacOS for three years.

 You can refer to this guide from Apple to find out which macOS your Mac is running.

 Security certificates verify a website’s authenticity to a browser.
 Chrome and Safari rely on the operating system to be able to do this check, and with macOS 10.11.6, they cannot verify the legitimacy of Emerson sites and will block them from opening.
 Firefox stores its own certificates and does not rely on the operating system, and as of release 36, has had the necessary certificate and is therefore not affected.

 Chrome users, for instance, will see:

 The certificate error as displayed in Google Chrome

 You may encounter a similar error message when trying to connect to the VPN via GlobalProtect.

 If you have encountered these errors and need immediate access to an Emerson website, try using Firefox.
 If you are on a personal computer without Firefox installed, you can install it directly from the Firefox website.